Skip to main content

 Learn how to seal eviction records and protect your housing opportunities in Oregon.

-Eviction sealing available in Oregon
+Eviction sealing is available in Oregon.

 5 years for restitution judgments; immediate for dismissals, COVID-era, and stipulated agreements